VanshikaGupta001/Cynaptics-Induction-phase2/README.md

 # AGENTS OF JUSTICE
 This project is an AI-driven courtroom simulation system using Groq API, LLaMA, and Gradio.
-This project simulates a courtroom trial with autonomous legal agents representing the Judge, Defense Lawyer, and Prosecution Lawyer.
+This project simulates a courtroom trial with autonomous legal agents representing the Judge, Defense Lawyer and Prosecution Lawyer.
 Built with fast reasoning, real-time interaction, and modularity for scalability.

     # OVERVIEW
 This project simulates a courtroom environment where multiple autonomous agents play roles such as the Judge, Lawyers, Defendent , Plaintiff and witness.
 These agents communicate and make decisions based on their individual prompts, using the Groq API to interface with the LLaMA model( llama3-8b-8192) for real-time reasoning.

     # FEATURES
-1> Multi-Agent System: Independent agents for Judge, Defense Lawyer, and Prosecution Lawyer.
+1> Multi-Agent System: Independent agents for Judge, Defense Lawyer, DEfendant, Plaintiff and Prosecution Lawyer.

 2> Gradio Interface: User-friendly web UI for trial initiation and interaction.